A Mercy School

 Scripture defines and depicts Mercy as ‘faithful love’, God’s primary attribute.
 To be a person of Mercy is to respond affirmatively to all that is human and to seek the basic potential for good, beauty, truth and love in everyone.

-Catherine McAuley, founder of the Sisters of Mercy, made Mercy visible and present in the unjust socio-economic climate of Nineteenth Century Ireland.
-She challenged the structures of oppression and the injustice of that society and, in the ensuing one hundred and fifty years, has inspired many thousands of women to follow her example.
+Catherine McAuley, founder of the Sisters of Mercy, made Mercy visible and present in the unjust socio-economic climate of nineteenth-century Ireland.
+She challenged the structures of oppression and the injustice of that society and, in the ensuing one hundred and ninety years, has inspired many thousands of women and men to follow her example.